karol-dabrowski/messenger-symfony-example/README.md

-# Example implementation of message buses in the Symfony project
+# Message buses in the Symfony project

 ## License
 Released under the MIT license.